logseq/docs/pages/Advanced Queries.md

        }
       #+END_QUERY
       #+END_SRC
-    - 8. All todos tagged using current page
+    - 8. All tasks tagged using current page
       #+BEGIN_SRC clojure

       #+BEGIN_QUERY
-      {:title "All todos tagged using current page" :query [:find (pull ?b [*])
+      {:title "All tasks tagged using current page" :query [:find (pull ?b [*])
              :in $ ?current-page
              :where